AustinWiley/brewIQ/README.md

 ## How it works

-### BeerKan has five main streams in its Kan Ban Boord:
+### BeerKan has five streams in its Kan Ban Boord:

    * `Create A new Beer`